 • A joint account could also become a problem in some states if the relationship ends, because without any other agreement in place, that shared money might get split up evenly in a divorce.
 Or, even worse, one spouse might clear out the account, leaving the other without money.

 If you’re concerned about only having a joint account, you could open a joint account specifically for shared bill management with each person depositing a specific amount every month.

 Whether you decide to combine bank accounts, keep them separate, or something in between, it’s important to choose an account that meets your needs.
-SoFi Money is a cash management account with no account fees (subject to change).
+SoFi offers a checking and savings account with a competitive annual percentage yield (APY) and no account fees, which can help your money grow faster.

-You can save, spend, and earn all in one place.
-Plus, joint accounts are now available on SoFi Money.
-You can simply add a joint account holder online with just a few clicks.
-Easy.
+Plus, with a SoFi Checking and Savings Account, you can save, spend, and earn all in one place.
+Plus, joint accounts are available with SoFi.